anunna/blackarch-wiki/CONTRIBUTING.md

 Prose by default suggests a filename with a date, and there isn't a way currently to turn of this behavior.
 Please remove the date from the suggested filename, for example don't use `2023-04-20-your-filename.md` and instead name it without a date like `your-filename.md`.
 Remember to use the `.md` file extension.
 Files without the extension will not be rendered by jekyll.

 #### Saving Changes
 Click the save button, which will commit your changes.
 If you are a member of the BlackArch github organization, your changes will be committed directly to the deploy branch `main` and will show up https://wiki.blackarch.org once the site is rebuilt.
-If you are not a member of Talon Community, saving your changes will create a Pull Request on Github.
+If you are not a member of BlackArch Linux, saving your changes will create a Pull Request on Github.
 Any member of BlackArch can merge the changes after review.

 ### Using GitHub UI
 There are links in the top right corner of the site to edit the content in GitHub.
 Clicking `Add new`, for example, will drop you into a GiHub UI for adding a new file: